 The New York Times Company, together with its subsidiaries, provides news and information for readers and viewers across various media worldwide.
-The company provides The New York Times (The Times), a daily and Sunday newspapers in the United States available in print, online, and through other digital platforms; the International New York Times, an international edition of The Times for global audiences; and NYTimes.com and international.nytimes.com.
+The Company provides The New York Times (The Times), a daily and Sunday newspapers in the United States available in print, online, and through other digital platforms; the International New York Times, an international edition of The Times for global audiences; and NYTimes.com and international.nytimes.com.
 It also transmits articles, graphics, and photographs from The Times and other publications to approximately 1,900 newspapers, magazines, and Websites; and offers product licensing, book development, and rights and permissions, as well as is involved in online retail store business.
-In addition, the company is engaged in conferences business, a platform for its live journalism; and digital archive distribution, which licenses electronic archive databases to resellers of that information in the business, professional, and library markets.
-The New York Times Company was founded in 1896 and is headquartered in New York.
+In addition, the Company is engaged in conferences business, a platform for its live journalism; and digital archive distribution, which licenses electronic archive databases to resellers of that information in the business, professional, and library markets.

 Company Growth (employees)